itsmama22-ctrl/iFixGuide/content/posts/connectivity/iphone-nfc-not-working.md

 ---
-title: iPhone NFC Not Working?
-7 Ways to Fix Apple Pay and Tags
+title: "iPhone NFC Not Working?
+7 Ways to Fix Apple Pay and Tags"
-description: >-
-  NFC not working for Apple Pay or NFC tags?
-Fix iPhone NFC issues with our complete troubleshooting guide.
+description: "NFC not working for Apple Pay or NFC tags?
+Fix iPhone NFC issues with our complete troubleshooting guide."
-date: '2026-01-03'
+date: "2026-01-03"
-publishDate: '2025-10-19'
+publishDate: "2026-01-03"
-keywords:
-  - iPhone NFC not working
-  - Apple Pay not working
-  - NFC tags not reading
-  - fix NFC iPhone
-  - contactless payment failed
+keywords: ["iPhone NFC not working", "Apple Pay not working", "NFC tags not reading", "fix NFC iPhone", "contactless payment failed"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 NFC enables Apple Pay and NFC tag reading.
 When not working, this guide has solutions.